soctkoren/VrDesignProject/README.md

 #Analysis of User Test:

 The user was able to locate the gui easily.
 Also the user mentioned that the gui is a little boring so maybe adding some color would lighten things up

+ACTION TAKEN: The main thing I changed was the color for the canvas.
+I did agree with the user that the screen was a little borning.
+Also the green theme made sense.

 ![after user](./images/after-user-test.png)